sauvc/rulebook/rulebook.md

 ### Practice Rounds
 - Teams will be allowed to practice in the main arena after qualifications, subject to availability of time slots and the schedule during the competition.
 - No tethers are allowed at ANY time inside the main arena.
-- Team will be allowed calibrate their AUV sensors with tethers, at the side of the pool, with the vehicle held __stationary__.
+- Team will be allowed calibrate their AUV sensors with tethers, at the edge of the pool, with the vehicle held __stationary__.

 ## General Restrictions